ibm-cloud-docs/cloud-pak-multicloud-management/getting-started.md

 ## Step 3.
 Complete the pre-installation check
 {: #pre-install-check}

-A Red Hat OpenShift cluster administrator must complete this step.
+A Red Hat {{site.data.keyword.openshiftshort}} cluster administrator must complete this step.

   - If you are not an administrator, use the Share link to share the script with your cluster administrator.
   - If you are a cluster administrator, click **Run script** to run the pre-installation check.
 Confirm that the script completes successfully.